10th January - 9th February 2022

 © Pete Tyree

-- Photography tuition throughout the expedition with Michael Snedic.
+- Professional photography tuition throughout the expedition with Michael Snedic.

-- One night accommodation (with breakfast) in Invercargill.
+- One night accommodation (with dinner and breakfast) in Invercargill.

 - Shipboard accommodation.